-Single Token Liquidity pools function by grouping the deposited token into a virtual pair with our virtual USD stablecoin (vUSD), instead of having the liquidity provider deposit multiple pool pairs, they only have to deposit one.
-In essence, liquidity providers only need to deposit “Token A” to the pool reserve and each token is paired with the vUSD stablecoin.
+Single Token Liquidity pools function by grouping the deposited token into a virtual pair with our virtual cash stablecoin (vCASH), instead of having the liquidity provider deposit multiple pool pairs, they only have to deposit one.
+In essence, liquidity providers only need to deposit “Token A” to the pool reserve and each token is paired with the vCASH stablecoin.
 There is no pool weighting, only an amount of Token A reserve in the pool based upon how much liquidity has been provided to the pool.

 AMMs like Uniswap use the constant product algorithm xy=k.
 Where x is Token A, y is Token B and k is the invariant.